-At Living Wellness Medical Center, we specialize in bioidentical hormone replacement therapy.
-In this blog post, we are answering some questions we often receive from patients concerning menopause symptoms and bioidentical hormones.
+At Living Wellness Medical Center, we, as naturopathic doctors, specialize in bioidentical hormone replacement therapy.
+In this blog post, we answer some questions we often receive from patients concerning menopause symptoms and bioidentical hormones.

 Question #1: Is difficulty losing weight a menopause symptom?

-Dr. Brouwer: Very commonly, yes, it really is.
+Dr. Brouwer: Very commonly, yes.
+It really is.
 At menopause, our ovaries stop producing hormones for us in the quantities that they used to.
 So, if a woman’s estrogen level was 150 before menopause, it can drop as low as 5.
-With that dramatic reduction in hormones, it impacts not only ovarian hormones, but it drags down our thyroid hormone, which really sets our metabolic burn rate and how easily we lose weight.
-And when all these hormones go out of whack and shift around, that weight gain is a really common result.
+With that dramatic reduction in hormones, it impacts not only ovarian hormones, but it drags down our thyroid hormone, which resets our metabolic burn rate at a lower level.
+This affects how easily we can lose weight.
+And when all these hormones go out of whack and shift around, weight gain is a common result.

-Dr. Turner: I heard a fascinating statistic which is a woman, having her period, burns almost 300 calories a day just having a cycle.
-So to complicate the issue is when she gets to menopause and she stops ovulating.
-She’s now got these extra calories that are not getting burned
+Dr. Turner: I heard a fascinating statistic.
+A woman, having her period, burns almost 300 calories a day just having a cycle.
+So, to complicate the issue is when she gets to menopause, and she stops ovulating.
+She’s now got these extra calories that are not getting burned.

 Question #2: What do you think of bioidentical hormones

-Dr. Brouwer: That is a topic that’s near and dear to my heart because I’ve done extensive education, since medical school, learning about hormones and bioidentical hormone replacement.
-It’s a very complex subject, and a lot of doctors don’t take the time to really study all the literature that’s out there to know about bioidentical hormone replacements, so there’s still a lot of myths and fallacies that are spread around about lack of safety using bioidentical hormones.
+Dr. Brouwer: That is a topic near and dear to my heart because I’ve done extensive education, since medical school, learning about hormones and bioidentical hormone replacement.
+It’s a very complex subject, and many doctors don’t take the time to study all the literature that’s out there to know about bioidentical hormone replacements.
+So, there are still many myths and fallacies that are spread around about a lack of safety using bioidentical hormones.

 Question #3: Do you go over all of the different hormones and routes of administration with your patients?